AP source: Saints sign ex-Cowboys wide receiver Dez Bryant

 Bryant was among several receivers to work out for the Saints on Tuesday.
 He’d previously met with Cleveland and Baltimore.

-New Orleans (7-1), which has won seven straight and leads the NFC South Division, didn’t necessarily need another receiver.
+New Orleans (7-1), which has won seven straight and leads the NFC South, didn’t necessarily need another receiver.

 Bryant’s return to the NFL with the Saints means he could play against his former club in a few weeks.
 The Saints play at Dallas on Nov.
 29.